-- When you receive payment
+- when you receive payment

-- When you earn the income
+- when you earn the income, or

-- When title has passed
+- when title to property has passed to you.

 Advance Payment for Services